zoffixznet/tau-writing/NGS/00-Intro.md

 The figure slowly turns.
 He smirks.

-"I think you meant to say you *can't* hurt me," a smooth, liquid voice responds and the bright, clear sound rushes over the decorated windows, kissing the lips of painted saints and angels, then finally envelopping the officers in a blanket of serenity.
+"I think you meant to say you *can't* hurt me," a smooth, liquid voice responds and the bright, clear sound rushes over the decorated windows, kissing the lips of painted saints and angels, then finally enveloping the officers in a blanket of serenity.

 A calm moment languidly evaporates and the Chief makes a quick hand gesture to the other officers to move in.
 The figure makes a step and raises the blade, which instantly consumes the room in an blinding flash of thousands thin